 How It Works…

-- We will read a classic work of literature together, one section at a time – works by such authors as Hugo, Ibsen, Dostoevsky, Tolstoy, Wilde, Tennyson, and Rostand.
+- Listen as I read you works of classic literature, one section at a time – works by such authors as Hugo, Ibsen, Dostoevsky, Tolstoy, Wilde, Tennyson, and Rostand.

-- Every Sunday, you will be given a new reading assignment, and the following Saturday, I will share my thoughts about the reading.
-Audio of my reading of the assignment and my commentary will be available in the Read With Me app.
+- Every Sunday, I will post a new reading assignment, and the following Saturday, I will share my thoughts about the reading.

 - You need not stay in pace with the group.
 As long as you are a subscriber, the audio and commentary will be added to your virtual library, and will be there for you whenever you’re ready.

-- You will receive an invitation to my exclusive members-only Facebook group where you can discuss the chapter with me and many thoughtful, motivated readers.
+- Receive an invitation to my exclusive members-only Facebook groups where you can discuss the chapter with me and many thoughtful, motivated readers.

-- You are welcome to participate in the discussion as much or as little as you choose.
+- Participate in the discussion as much or as little as you choose.
 Some people enjoy sharing their thoughts to the group, others prefer merely to observe the discussion, and still others bypass Facebook and stick to the audio only.